elastic/kibana/src/plugins/es_ui_shared/docs/docs/form_lib/core/use_array.md

 sidebar_label: <UseArray />
 ---

 Use the `<UseArray />` component whenever you want to let the user add or remove fields in your form.
 Those fields will always be part of an array.
-Either an array of _values_, either an array of _objects_.
+Either an array of _values_, or an array of _objects_.
 If you need those dynamic fields to be returned differently, you can [use a `serializer`](use_field.md#serializer) to transform the array.
 There are no limits to how nested arrays and fields can be.